 Coconut oil is also helpful in improving your dog’s quality of coat.
 You may include a few drops in his food to enhance good health.

-Overall, it is important you check with your vet to see if your dog needs extra medical attention.
-This is especially if your dog’s shedding is accompanied by other symptoms like vomiting and diarrhea.
+You must check with your vet to see if your dog needs extra medical attention.
+This is especially if other symptoms like vomiting and diarrhea accompany your dog’s shedding.
 Your vet will also be able to advise on methods and frequency of fleas and ticks treatment.

 You should always follow the vet’s recommendation on the type of shampoo to use on your dog.
 In addition, you will also need to consult your vet before considering adding supplements to his diet.
 This way, you will avoid overfeeding him and thus promote obesity.

-You should also make sure you play with your dog to keep him relaxed.
-Digs tend to get bored and lonely when they are left all alone for long periods of time.
-You should exercise your dog well prior to leaving the house.
+It would help if you also played with your dog to keep him relaxed.
+Digs tend to get bored and lonely when left alone for long periods.
+You should exercise your dog well before leaving the house.
 This way, you will be helping him lose all the pent-up energy.

 As much as spending time with your dog is recommended, it is even more vital to pay attention to your dog.
 This will give you an insight into your dog’s behavior which means you will be able to notice any changes.
-This way, you can be able to always make sure that your dog is happy and free of anxiety.
+This way, you can always ensure that your dog is happy and free of anxiety.

-Dog shedding is a normal and natural process, for various factors.
+Dog shedding is a normal and natural process for various factors.
 Sometimes, it may be that your puppy is growing his adult hair as he transforms.
 Other times it might be the weather or an allergic reaction.
 You should be able to tell why your dog is losing his hair and stop it immediately.
-Always make sure that his beddings are clean and your pup will live happily!
+Always ensure that his beddings are clean, and your pup will live happily!

-You see as your dog gets older they can suddenly and for no logical reason start up some unusual and worrying habits.
+As your dog ages, it can suddenly and for no reason start up some unusual and worrying habits.
 Some of these habits may be eating grass, eating poop, chewing their paws, and so on.
-The download as mentioned above shows you how to deal with all dog problems.
-You will save money on those vet bills and is a must-have reference that will stay with you and your dog forever.
-Just go and download it now and become a happy and proud dog owner.
+The download, as mentioned above, shows you how to deal with all dog problems.
+You will save money on those vet bills; it is a must-have reference that will stay with you and your dog forever.
+Download it now and become a happy and proud dog owner.